© Copyright - DTAP Express 2021. All Rights Reserved.

 DTAP Express: One-Stop Hub For Your Influenza Vaccine Needs

-1. Why get vaccinated? – Flu Vaccine Singapore
+1. Why Get Vaccinated For Flu? – Flu Vaccine Singapore

 Pneumonia, bronchitis, sinus infections, and ear infections are examples of flu-related complications.
-If you have a medical condition, such as heart disease, cancer, or diabetes, flu can make it worse.
+If you also have a medical condition such as heart disease, cancer or diabetes, flu can make it worse.

-Flu can cause fever and chills, sore throat, muscle aches, fatigue, cough, headache, and runny or stuffy nose.
-Some people may have vomiting and diarrhea, though this is more common in children than adults.
+Flu can typically cause fever and chills, sore throat, muscle aches, fatigue, cough, headache, and runny or stuffy nose.
+Some people may also experience vomiting and diarrhea, though this is more common in children than adults.

 MOH recommends everyone 6 months and older get vaccinated every flu season.
 Children 6 months through 8 years of age may need 2 doses during a single flu season.
 Everyone else usually needs only 1 dose each flu season.
 There are many flu viruses, and they are always changing.
 Each year a new flu vaccine is made to protect against the influenza viruses believed to be likely to cause disease in the upcoming flu season.